mlochbaum/BQN/doc/windows.md

 The slices are naturally arranged along multiple dimensions according to their starting index.
 Once again the equivalence `i⊏l↕x` ←→ `l↑i↓x` holds, provided `i` and `l` have the same length.

-If the left argument has length `0`, then the argument is not sliced along any dimensions.
+If `𝕨` has length `0`, then `𝕩` is not sliced along any dimensions.
 The only slice that results—the entire argument—is then arranged along an additional zero dimensions.
-In the end, the result is the same as the argument.
+In the end, the result is `𝕩`, unchanged.

 ### More formally